Why Do Octopuses Eat Their Own Arms?

 Since scientists first noted this perplexing behavior in their captive octopuses, they tried to untangle the reason behind it.

-What if it was the stress of being held captive that led to such morbid behavior.
-But no change in environment affected this strange behavior.
+What if it was the stress of being held captive that led to such morbid behavior?
+However, no change in the environment affected this strange behavior.

-That said, scientists do think that stress may well be a contributing factor
+That said, scientists think that stress may contribute to the behavior.

 What Triggers Automutilation

-In 1998, Dr Budelmann studied 161 cases of autophagy in octopuses in his laboratory.
+In 1998, Dr Bernd Budelmann studied 161 cases of autophagy in octopuses in his laboratory.

-Of the 84 octopuses that were recorded, 74% amputated only one of their arms, 19% bit off two, while roughly 3% had caused harm to three of their arms.
-Post-amputation, 50 cases were studied, of which, all of the octopuses died within a short span of one to five days.
-80% died on the very first day following amputation.
+Of the 84 octopuses that were recorded, 74% amputated only one of their arms, 19% bit off two, and roughly 3% had caused harm to three of their arms.
+Post-amputation, 50 cases were studied, and all octopuses died within one to five days.

-Prior to autophagy, these octopuses would display uncoordinated movements of their tentacles or show instability.
-This could be due to the disease, which affects the nerve cords and leads the brain to go haywire.
-To shed some light on what actually happens, scientists tried to send the brains of these octopuses in for nueroanatomical studies.
+Before autophagy, these octopuses would display uncoordinated movements of their tentacles or show instability.
+This could be due to the disease affecting the nerve cords and leading the brain to go haywire.
+To shed some light on what happens, scientists tried to send the brains of these octopuses in for neuroanatomical studies.
 However, they could not observe anomalies in the lobes of those brains.

-Additionally, pieces of arms that were bitten off were not always eaten by the octopus.
+Additionally, the octopus did not always eat pieces of arms that were bitten off.
 This ruled out hunger as the cause for this behavior.

-The authors suggest that the self-amputation may be due to an unknown infection that takes about one to two weeks to display symptoms in a octopus.
+The authors suggest that the self-amputation may be due to an unknown infection that takes about one to two weeks to display symptoms in an octopus.

 Captivity Accelerating Autophagy